 Serve immediately.
 This is really good with a purée of peas (just whizz cooked frozen peas with a little chicken stock and a bit of cream or butter).
 The sweetness of the peas is lovely against the saltiness of the fish and cheese.
 Or it's equally good with a peppery watercress salad.

-Visit our fish and seafood section for more fish recipes.
+Visit our fish and seafood section for more fish recipes, including baked cod with mushroom salsa, fish goujons and French baked cod.

 It tells you which fish you can eat without worrying, the problematic ones, and those to avoid.
 Fish stock levels change over time, so I check it every four months.